mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/index.md

 validating data models, such as [Zod](https://zod.dev/), [io-ts](https://github.com/gcanti/io-ts), [Ajv](https://ajv.js.org/),
 [typia](https://typia.io/), and many others.
-It tries to combine their expressiveness, speed, and ease of use adding features not only to declare and validate a schema but also to easily visit, process it, and work with data projections.
+It tries to combine their expressiveness, speed, and ease of use while adding features not only to declare and validate a schema but also to easily visit, process it, and work with data projections.

-Basically a model schema:
+Essentially, a model schema:

 - Represents an entity of the application domain, in terms of data type, encoding, decoding, and validation rules.
 - Is defined using a collection of convenient framework functions to declare fields and their attributes.
-- Provides generated TypeScript type definition.
+- Provides generated TypeScript type definitions.

 ## Example